ibm-cloud-docs/monitoring/remove_agent.md

 # Removing a Sysdig agent
 {: #sysdig_remove_agent}

-After you provision an instance of the Sysdig service in the {{site.data.keyword.Bluemix}}, you must configure a Sysdig agent in each environment that you want to monitor.
-The Sysdig agent automatically collects and reports on pre-defined metrics.
-You can configure which metrics to monitor in each environment.
+When you delete an IBM Cloud Monitoring with Sysdig instance, or if you want to stop collecting metrics from a source, you must uninstall the Sysdig agent.
 {:shortdesc}

 ## Removing a Sysdig agent from a Kubernetes cluster